How many baseballs are used in an MLB game?

 Keep in mind that everytime a Major League Baseball ball is hit out of play or becomes discolored, it gets replaced.
 So, what exactly happens to it after that?
 The majority of balls in good condition are preserved and re-used during practice sessions.
 Some of these Major League Baseball balls, which were used in exceptionally popular games or by well-known personalities, are subsequently auctioned off.
 I have personally watched a large number of individuals purchasing such secondhand Major League Baseballs for a significant amount of money!

-Balls that have been used in practice sessions, or that have been auctioned and sold, are donated to a museum or the Hall of Fame induction ceremony.
+Balls that have been used in practice sessions, or those have been auctioned and sold, are donated to a museum or the Hall of Fame induction ceremony.

 These balls are maintained, identified, and displayed for the enjoyment of all tourists and baseball lovers that come to the facility.